How to Successfully Close Deals in Your Sales Pipeline

 Advantages of a healthy sales pipeline

 In a perfect world, leads proceed through each stage at a reasonable pace.
-In the rule world though, leads may skip a stage or two, and even move backwards at times.
+In the real world, though, leads may skip a stage or two, and even move backwards at times.

 However, this doesn’t invalidate the sales pipeline model.